 Just Move to Vienna

-Vienna, Austria: your playbook for getting set up, finding the right rooms, reading the startup scene, and building from here.
+Vienna, Austria: your playbook for getting set up, finding the right rooms, reading the startup scene, and building from here whether you just landed or already live nearby.

 Calm, grant-friendly, and deeper than it looks for technical founders.